 Traditional diversity training also tends to come off as a joke, and employees will have a field day making fun of the lessons they learn as opposed to absorbing them and using what they’ve learned in real-world situations.
 Instead, participants will turn to their cliques and make jokes at the presenter's expense.
 It becomes a giant waste of time, energy and money for all involved.

 It’s also a highly antiquated training process, with most programs reiterating the same beliefs and mantras that began in the 1960s.
 Society has grown since diversity training was first introduced, and diversity training needs to grow along with it.
 Company culture has a much greater sense of diversity and inclusion than it was 40 years ago.
 That’s not to say there isn’t room to grow because there absolutely is — it’s vital, of course.
 But the ways of the past aren’t going to propel us into the future anytime soon.

-A recent investigation by the Harvard Business Review uncovered some tensions that arise when companies begin their standard diversity training processes.
+An investigation by the Harvard Business Review uncovered some tensions that arise when companies begin their standard diversity training processes.
 According to the report, which took commentary and statistics from different companies using different forms of diversity training, initiatives put in place by the company as rewards for diversity seem to have an adverse effect.